1–5 Jun 2026

 3. Fundamental sciences (Earth sciences, archaeology, physics, etc.)

-4. Industrial applications (Infrastructure monitoring, nuclear safety and security, mining, positioning, navigation, timing, etc.)
+4. Industrial applications (infrastructure monitoring, nuclear safety and security, mining, positioning, navigation, timing, etc.)

-5. Education, dissemination and art (Muography challenge, high school projects, muography art)
+5. Education, dissemination, and art (muography challenge, high school projects, muography art)

-Abstract Submission Deadline: 1 February 2026
+Abstract submission: 1 February 2026

 László Oláh (chair),